auth0/docs/articles/quickstart/spa/vanillajs/interactive.md

 Run your application, and verify that:

-- user information displays correctly after you have logged in
+- user information displays correctly after you have logged in.
-- user information does not display after you have logged out
+- user information does not display after you have logged out.
 :::

 ::: checkpoint-failure